AU-ExoMars/PCOT/mkdocs/docs/gettingstarted/concepts.md

 * Finally, the *inset* node will inset this RGB image into an RGB representation of the original image - the mapping of bands in that image onto RGB is done in the *input* node.
 A label can be added here.

-Of course, if you feel the gradient is rather artificial, the inset can just be the original band ratio image expanded to RGB greyscale using another *expr* node:
+If you feel the gradient is rather artificial, the inset can just be the original band ratio image expanded to RGB greyscale using another *expr* node: